 In other words – Millennials gravitate to analog, Gen Zs to digital, and Zillennials were around when the first accelerated into the second.
 They’re daily technology users, but they’ve got a degree of separation from it.
 They have one foot in the digital past – still remembering the button controls of their Gameboy Advance, but equally as agile when swiping through the latest mobile app game.
 And their social media presence was likely desktop-first – think Youtube, Facebook and Tumblr as opposed to TikTok and Instagram.

 Gen Zs are well-known for being vocal on a whole range of issues.
 93% feel that there’s still a generational divide between how different age groups view gender and transgender issues.
 93% feel that brands should care about sustainability and the environment – and 86% of UK Gen Zs have actively supported the Black Lives Matter movement.
 We’ve seen how they respond to performative activism, and they aren’t afraid to call people out – from parents to presidents.

-Zillenials may occupy a tiny age range – compared Gen Zs’ 14 and Millenials’ 15, five is a relatively thin slice.
+Zillennials may occupy a tiny age range – compared Gen Zs’ 14 and Millennials’ 15, five is a relatively thin slice.
 But they are not to be underestimated.

 Now you know Zillenials, it’s time to get to grips with their younger siblings.
 Download the Ultimate Guide to Gen Z.